|

 Features:

-- It is an Altavista, FreeTranslation, Google, Reverso, Systran and T-Mail translation services wrapper which asks them to translate the web page you indicate.
+- It is a Google translation service wrapper which asks it to translate the web page you indicate.

-- You can enter the web page URL to translate or drop it in the window.
+- You can enter the web page URL to translate, or drop it in the window, or retrieve it automatically from Safari while you're navigating.

-- The translation service used will translate the web pages on which you navigate in real time as you navigate.
+- The translation of the web pages on which you navigate is performed in real time as you navigate.

 - It doesn't need any installation which makes it very easy to use.

-- It is available in Dutch, English, French, German, Italian, Turkish and many other languages.
+- It is available in English, French, Portuguese and many other languages.

 Read the whole documentation for more details...

-NB: We're not distributing our applications through the Mac App Store, because Apple's fees policy on the Mac App Store is not financially respectful of developers and small and medium companies.
+NB: We're not distributing our Applications through the Mac App Store, because Apple's fees policy on the Mac App Store is not financially respectful of developers and small and medium companies, and consequently, at the end, of customers.